 Simple Definition of Knowledge Cards (SERP Feature) on Google

 Knowledge Cards on Google provide users with an immediate facts-based answer to a search query.
 They typically contain factual information that Google deems useful and relevant to a search query.
 They are found right on top of the Search Engine Results Page (SERP) and they are a hybrid combination of a Featured Snippet and Knowledge Panel.

-What Do Knowledge Cards Look Like?
-How are They Different from Featured Snippets and Knowledge Panels?
+What Do Knowledge Cards Look Like and How are They Different from Featured Snippets and Knowledge Panels?

 Knowledge Cards vary depending on the topic you are searching.
 Generally, Google gives general information or a simple description in a single sentence or short paragraph in response to the user’s search query.
 Since they are fact-based, this means that Google is giving users an answer that it already knows.

 Here is an example of a Knowledge Card when you search for “Jason Barnard books”.